 - This healthy Nam Jim Jaew recipe uses honey instead of sugar so that you can enjoy it guilt-free!

-- Using honey in the Nam Jim Jaew recipe is much healthier because processed white sugar, palm sugar, or brown sugar is typically used in many traditional recipes.
+- Using honey in the Nam Jim Jaew recipe is much healthier because many traditional recipes typically use processed white sugar, palm sugar, or brown sugar.

-- This recipe is quick and easy to put together, and the ingredients are not difficult to find.
+- This recipe is quick and easy to assemble, and the ingredients are easy to find.
 The sauce can be ready to serve in about 15-20 minutes.

 - Nam Jim Jaew sauce is also great for a healthy salad dressing over steamed or roasted vegetables.
 Essentially, there's no limit to how Nam Jim Jaew can be used.